• Skip to main content

 Lemon drizzle cake batter in a glass bowl.

-Spoon the batter into a greased and lightly floured cake tin.
+Spoon the batter into the prepared cake tin.
 I recommend using a loose-bottomed springform tin as it makes it super easy to get your cake out of the tin cleanly.

 Lemon drizzle cake batter in a cake tin.